We may receive compensation when you click on links to products from our partners.

-What They Do – Marketing specialists help companies analyze out what sells best.
-They analyze market data, buying trends and gaps in the market.
+What They Do – Marketing specialists help companies analyze what sells best.
+They analyze market data, buying trends, and gaps in the market.
 They also help determine price points on products.
 They analyze demographic data, look at competitors and help determine strategies around how best to market products.

 Education Requirements – A college degree is required and you should pick a university that has a degree program in marketing or market research.
 Math and analytical skills are key as well as understanding how to leverage computer and software-related analysis/research tools.
 Internships, while you are in college, will also help.

 What They Do – Financial analysts provide financial analysis and guidance to businesses and individuals making investment decisions.
 They assess the performance of stocks, bonds, and other types of investments.
-They also provide internal support for business financial review, analysis, and forecasting.
-Financial Analysts can play many roles – Securities Analysts, Investment Analysts, and Ratings Analysts.
-They typically work for all types of organizations, including financial institutions, investment banks, mutual funds, pension funds, hedge funds and securities firms.
+They also provide internal support for a business financial review, analysis, and forecasting.
+Financial Analysts can play many roles – Securities Analysts, Investment Analysts, and Rating Analysts.
+They typically work for all types of organizations, including financial institutions, investment banks, mutual funds, pension funds, hedge funds, and securities firms.